AntonEmery/10UpCodeSamples/CodeSample-React.md

 ```
 All the components have the data from the API call made in `Main Component` as part of their props, which allows me to render it to the page in the `Posts Container` component.

 The magic that lets this happen is the `React.cloneElement` method.
-This allows us to pass the state down as props to child components.
+This creates a copy of the current element, passing in an object with the key of `apiData` whose value is the result of the api call.
+This lets me access it on all the child elements using `this.props.apiData`